Emmotes/ic_modron_library/docs/shaka.md

 # Shaka

-<span class="champIntro">Shaka is in the Rivals of Waterdeep affiliation and normally benefits from the following stat nodes:</span>
+<span class="champIntro">Shaka is in the Rivals of Waterdeep affiliation, Neutral Good and normally benefits from the following stat nodes:</span>

 {::nomarkdown}
 <div id="champStats">